devadvance/devadvance.github.io/_posts/2020-07-07-Using-a-mirrorless-camera-or-DSLR-for-video-conferencing.md

 ## Some background: what is OBS?

 For folks who already engage in live video streaming or production, you may be familiar with OBS (Open Broadcaster Software) and alternatives.
-For those who aren’t, here’s the top line from the [OBS website](https://obsproject.com){:target="_blank"}{:rel="noopener"}:
+For those who aren't, here's the top line from the [OBS website](https://obsproject.com){:target="_blank"}{:rel="noopener"}:

 > Free and open source software for video recording and live streaming.